claudiahalip/books_cli/readme.md

 ## How to use the program

 Book_CLI will provide all of the necessary prompts - they are listed here:
-You will be brought to a menu:
+- You will be brought to a menu:
-Instructions:
+- Instructions:
-To exit the program type 'exit'.
+- To exit the program type 'exit'.
-To search for books write down your query.
+- To search for books write down your query.
-To see your reading list type 'reading list'.
+- To see your reading list type 'reading list'.
-After introducing the query the application will only pull 5 books at a time.
+- -After introducing the query the application will only pull 5 books at a time.
-A book can be selected by the number associated with the book.
+- A book can be selected by the number associated with the book.
-You can see the selection made by typing 'reading list'.
+- You can see the selection made by typing 'reading list'.
-You also can make a new search, make a new selection or exit the program.
+- You also can make a new search, make a new selection or exit the program.